seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 This step is required for the installation to function properly.

-There are four stages to this procedure:
+There are five stages to this procedure:
+  1. Import SSL certificates to the Edge for SSL termination

-  1. Create Application Profiles in the Load Balancing tab of NSX
+  2. Create Application Profiles in the Load Balancing tab of NSX
-  2. Create Application Rules in the Load Balancer
+  3. Create Application Rules in the Load Balancer
-  3. Create Application Pools of the GoRouter IPs
+  4. Create Application Pools for the multiple groups needing load balancing
-  4. Create a virtual server (also known as a VIP) to pool balanced IPs
+  5. Create a virtual server (also known as a VIP) to pool balanced IPs

 What you will need: